 Don’t let that deter you though.
 There are beautiful rivers and lakes that you can go in.
-In fact, right at the campground there is a fun rock water slide!
+Right at the campground there is a fun rock water slide!

-Wanna feel like a mourntain goat scurrying across the rocks?
-Lambert’s dome is just the place for you.
-One unique thing in Tuolumne Meadows is that you can walk to the top of many domes, which are huge granite rocks, without having to rock climb to the top.
-Lembert Dome sits 800 feet above the meadow and you can walk/scramble all the way to the top.
-While if you have a fear of heights, it can seem scary to stand on the top of this large domed rock.
+Wanna feel like a mountain goat scurrying across the rocks?
+Lambert’s Dome is just the place for you.
+One unique thing in Tuolumne Meadows is that you can walk to the top of many domes, which are huge granite rocks, without having to climb to the top.
+Lembert Dome sits 800 feet above the meadow and you can walk/scramble to the top.
+If you have a fear of heights, it can seem scary to stand on the top of this large domed rock.
 The rock is very sticky and the angle of the rock is quite low, making it very safe.
-Plus, the views from on top of here are amazing and totally worth the adrenaline rush.
+Plus, the views from on top of here are amazing and worth the adrenaline rush.

-I recommend adding the hike to Dog Lake to make it a loop.
+Add in Dog Lake to make it a loop

 If you parked at the Lembert Dome parking area and didn’t start from the campground, then you’ll go right on the PCT after you pass the Dog Lake parking lot.